-It can really be hard to find “your people.”
+It can really be hard to find “your people” until you start investing in friendships.
 The ride-or-die kind of friendships that support you, aren’t afraid to have tough conversations and love you in the good and the bad.

 Kena is the Southern Oregon Director of Sparrow Clubs and an incredible encourager of people who pours love wherever she goes.